 ANSWER - Deny.
 Eliot lacks sufficient information, documentation and knowledge to form a belief as to the truth of the allegations of this paragraph and therefore denies the same.

-Defendants and Potential Beneficiaries
+Defendants and Potential Beneficiaries??????????

 Defendants Alexandra Bernstein, Eric Bernstein, and Michael Bernstein are lineal descendants of Ted S. Bernstein.1 Each is over the age of 18 and claims a beneficial interest in the Shirley Trust.

-ANSWER – Affirm.
-Eliot affirms the names and stated age of over 18 regarding Theodore’s children.
+ANSWER – Affirm and Deny Eliot affirms the names and stated age of over 18 regarding Theodore’s children.
 Deny.
 Eliot lacks sufficient information, documentation and knowledge to form a belief as to the truth of the allegations of this paragraph and therefore denies the same.
-Eliot further states that Theodore and his lineal descendants have absolutely no beneficial interest in the Shirley Trust and that this newest attempt to convert and comingle the funds through a wordsmithing game of an alleged FRAUDULENT document that even if allowed to stand, Theodore and his lineal descendants are wholly disinherited as were the intents and desires of both Simon and Shirley.
+Eliot further states that Theodore and his lineal descendants have absolutely no beneficial interest in the Shirley Trust and are not permissible appointees that this newest attempt to convert and comingle the funds through a wordsmithing game of an alleged FRAUDULENT document that even if allowed to stand, Theodore and his lineal descendants are wholly disinherited as were the intents and desires of both Simon and Shirley.
 That the fact that the alleged Trustee admits herein that there are disputes between if HIS family is to receive ANY distributions again sets up a classic Conflict of Interest and yet Theodore as an alleged Trustee and Fiduciary again Breaches his Duties and continues to act in matters he is knowingly conflicted and adverse to other beneficiaries.
 That he is also arguing for his life as if these documents are fraudulent as others have been and is found to be part of a larger Fraud and more, he is the central accused party with his minion of Attorneys at Law who have all broken laws to aid their friend and business associate Theodore and themselves.

 Defendant Molly Simon is a lineal descendant of Defendant Pamela B. Simon.
 She is over the age of 18 and claims a beneficial interest in the Shirley Trust.

-ANSWER – Affirm.
-Eliot affirms the names and stated age of over 18 regarding Pamela’s child.
+ANSWER – Affirm and Deny Eliot affirms the names and stated age of over 18 regarding Pamela’s child.
 Deny.
 Eliot lacks sufficient information, documentation and knowledge to form a belief as to the truth of the allegations of this paragraph and therefore denies the same.
-Eliot further states that Pamela and her lineal descendant have absolutely no beneficial interest in the Shirley Trust and that this newest attempt to convert and comingle the funds through a wordsmithing game of an alleged FRAUDULENT document that even if allowed to stand, Theodore and his lineal descendants are wholly disinherited as were the intents and desires of both Simon and Shirley.
+Eliot further states that Pamela and her lineal descendant have absolutely no beneficial interest and are not permissible appointees in the Shirley Trust and that this newest attempt to convert and comingle the funds through a wordsmithing game of an alleged FRAUDULENT document that even if allowed to stand, Theodore and his lineal descendants are wholly disinherited as were the intents and desires of both Simon and Shirley.

 Defendant Pamela B. Simon, Individually and as Trustee f/b/o Molly Simon under the Simon L. Bernstein Trust Dtd 9/13/12, is over the age of 18.
 As Trustee, she claims a beneficial interest in the Shirley Trust, and individually also may claim a beneficial interest in the Shirley Trust.